selfserver/CookEase/README.md

 ## Progress

-- [x] Front end
+ [x]Frontend
-- [] Backend
+ [] Backend

 ## Applications
 >Easy and free solution to consent banner, cookie and privacy policy
 ## Future scope
->We are planning to add diiferent privacy policies with respect to the region and we are going to provide user an accurate and concise cookie and privacy policy
+>We are planning to add different privacy policies with respect to the region and we are going to provide user an accurate and concise cookie and privacy policy
 >
 * GitHub repo link: [Link to repository](https://github.com/your-repo-linkhttps://github.com/selfserver/CookEase/tree/main/Prototype)
 * Drive link: [Drive link here](https://drive.google.com/drive/folders/1SRbIRZLnxR7JOcB10NyXK-GesU4FLGug)